jperezlafuente/GRU-project/docs/index.md

 - **Dataset:** 300 labeled frames
 - **Training epochs:** 100

-I was not fully confident on uploading this numbers since I am aware that this is not an ideal environment to CV developing.
+I was not fully confident on sharing this numbers since I am aware that this is not an ideal environment to CV developing.
 Wherever you read, 300 frames are surely a low number of images to train a model.
 100 epochs is cool, even you could go for more.
 However, since we had a lot of minions in every frame and we are dealing with really similar images and things to look for (small blue-red dots, almost always in the same part of the images), I gave it a try and results where promising.
 And yes, labeling time was also an issue to stop at 300 manually tagged images.

 - **Accuracy Results:**
   - **Precision-Recall Score:** 97.1%